 The QCA considers that the rebate mechanism has materially met this objective.
-While there was a delay in the IE finalising the rebate amounts, this is explained by this being a complex process being undertaken for the first time, especially given the difficulties observed in undertaking the root cause analysis.
+While there was a delay in the IE finalising the rebate amounts, this is explained by the complexity of the process, in particular undertaking the root cause analysis, and it being undertaken for the first time.
 Aurizon Network issued receipts and paid amounts within the UT5 timeframes.